kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 AWS_BUCKET=app.[appdomain].com
 AWS_REGION=us-east-1</code></pre>

-1. Click **close** twice to return to the list of users.
+1. Click **close** (and again to confirm) to return to the list of users.
 1. Click on the new user, click the **Permissions** tab, and click **Attach Policy**.
-1. Select the policy named "AmazonS3FullAccess" and click **Attach Policy**.
+1. Select the policy named **AmazonS3FullAccess** and click **Attach Policy**.

-### Install ember-cli-deploy
+### Install the ember-cli-deploy addon

 I've admired the [ember-cli-deploy](http://ember-cli.github.io/ember-cli-deploy/) project from a distance since [Luke Melia's great talk on deploying Ember apps at EmberConf](https://www.youtube.com/watch?v=4EDetv_Rw5U).
 This seems like a great chance to try it out.

     $ ember install ember-cli-deploy

-I'm going to deploy everything (including `index.html`) to S3, so I've also installed the following ember-cli-deploy plugins:
+I'm going to deploy everything (including my `index.html`) to S3, so I've installed the following [ember-cli-deploy plugins](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugins/):

     $ ember install ember-cli-deploy-build
     $ ember install ember-cli-deploy-gzip
     $ ember install ember-cli-deploy-manifest
     $ ember install ember-cli-deploy-s3

-Now I need to add the following configuration to `config/deploy.js` to load the config variables that I set in `.env.deploy.production` as well as tell ember-cli-deploy to upload all files (including `index.html`):
+Now I need to add the following configuration to `config/deploy.js` to load the variables that I set in `.env.deploy.production` as well as tell ember-cli-deploy to upload all files (including `index.html`):

     ENV.s3 {
       accessKeyId: process.env.AWS_KEY,